RenPT23R/VermicelliLang/README.md

-# Custom Programming Language
+# Custom Programming Language (Changed to `Vermicelli`)
 This template is for you to download in order to make your own coding language.
 You may fork this template and add to it, if you like.
-The file extension for this programming language is `.myopl`.
+The file extension for this programming language is `.myopl` (changed to `.vrll`).
 The `basic.py` file has support for:

 - Parsing
 - Lexing